Scouting NFL officiating for the playoffs: Everything you need to know

 Pass defense

 Illegal contact was a 2018 point of emphasis and probably contributed to an elevation in passing efficiency by most offenses.
 Calls nearly doubled from 2017, from 38 to 70.
-There was also a slight increase in defensive holding calls, from 303 to 328, but a sizable decrease in defensive pass interference (303 to 265) maintained almost the exact same level of total calls on defensive backs during passing plays.
+There also was a slight increase in defensive holding calls, from 303 to 328, but a sizable decrease in defensive pass interference (303 to 265) maintained almost the exact same level of total calls on defensive backs during passing plays.

 There were 660 penalties for defensive pass interference, defensive holding and illegal contact in 2017, and 663 in 2018.